- About Us

 Are you curious about a career in television and broadcasting?
 Do you watch the news and think about being an anchor?
 Do you have a knack for recording cool videos or the urge to "broadcast yourself" on YouTube?
 If this sounds like you, perhaps RU-tv's Broadcast Communications Living-Learning Community is for you.

-Incoming Rutgers–New Brunswick students, transfers and first-years, are welcome to apply by submitting the Broadcast Communications Living-Learning Community online application.
-Applications received by May 1, 2013 are guaranteed consideration.
+Current, incoming Rutgers University–New Brunswick students, transfers and first-years, are welcome to apply by submitting the Broadcast Communications Living-Learning Community online application.
+Applications are still being accepted.
+Applications submitted after March 3, 2015, will be waitlisted and considered on a case by case basis.

 Join RU-tv living-learning residents Terek Pierce and Matthew Wolfson, and the rest of the RU-tv crew, for a quick introduction to this unique broadcasting immersion experience.